 How do you know if your call center is a toxic workplace?

 From the word itself, a toxic workplace can be described as a negative and low-key chaotic environment.
 It’s filled with office drama and other personal conflicts that can damage an employee’s productivity or morale.
-If you think about it, those working in demanding jobs, such as in the contact centers, are at risk of heart disease and depression.
+Demanding or toxic jobs, such as in the contact centers, triple the risk of depression in employees.
 Then there’s also the increased chance of burnout and anxiety.
 Put two and two together and you got yourselves a nightmare of a workplace.

 In relation to the previous one, there’s also the terrorizing supervisor/manager/team leader.
 These higher-ups tend to overwork their subordinates and demoralize them.
 These power-tripping bosses are often tyrannical, bullying agents to get their way.
 There are also bosses who cross the line, harassing their employees.